mishobo/springbootmasterclass/spring-framework/spring.md

 - Key features include Spring MVC for web development, Spring Boot for rapid application setup, and Spring Security for robust authentication and authorization.
 - The spring contains several modules like IOC, AOP, DAO, Context, WEB MVC, etc.
+- This framework uses various new techniques such as Aspect-Oriented Programming (AOP), Plain Old Java Object (POJO), and dependency injection (DI), to develop enterprise applications.

 ### Features of the Spring Framework
 1. Inversion of Control (IoC) container